Sheyi-seph/The-end-of-me/alexis/0_01-c_prog/07-Recursion/README.md

 04-rpow.c
 This func returns the result of a num raised to the power of the other.

+05-rsqrt.c
+This func finds and returns the square root of a number else returns -1 for error cases.
 ====================================================
 read from line 1 in a different voice! instructions unclear, segmentation fault!